LukeCarrier/moodle-ubiquitous/docs/admin/salt.md

 ### Applying states

-In order to apply role changes, you'll need to
+Salt doesn't automatically apply modified states to servers.
+In order to bring minions in line with their expected configurations, you'll need to _apply_ them.

 To apply states to a single minion: